google/badwolf/docs/bql.md

   /user<Joe> "follows"@[2006-01-01T15:04:05.999999999Z07:00, 2006-01-02T15:04:05.999999999Z07:00] /user<Mary>
 ```

-The first pattern asks if Joe at any point in time ever followed Mary.
+The first pattern asks if Joe, at any point in time, ever followed Mary.
 The
-second pattern asks if Joe ever followed Mary after a certain date, as opposite
+second pattern asks if Joe ever followed Mary after a certain date, as opposed
 to the third pattern that asks if Joe ever followed Mary before a certain date.
-Finally, the fourth pattern ask if Joe followed Mary between two specific dates.
+Finally, the fourth pattern asks if Joe followed Mary between two specific dates.

 Bindings represent potential values in a given context.
 For instance,